A lot has been said about just how long men should last in bed with many complaints from the fairer sex about their partners ‘shortcomings.’

-On what determines how long a man lasts in bed, the herbalist said there are men with medical conditions that cannot allow them to have an erection, a group he advised to go for medical check-ups and seek treatment.
+On what determines how long a man lasts in bed, the herbalist says there are men with medical conditions that cannot allow them to have an erection, a group he advised to go for medical check-ups and seek treatment.

 “There is a man who counts how much money he spent on the woman, and from which he determines how long to last.
 If he is not satisfied, he awards himself an extension.
-For instance, there is a man who will find three minutes very short if for instance he paid Sh3000 for the room plus other expenses he spent on the woman, ” he said.
+For instance, there is a man who will find three minutes very short if for instance he paid Sh3000 for the room plus other expenses he spent on the woman, ” he says.

 [wpcc-iframe src=”https://giphy.com/embed/9vzsVvke0fPAQ” width=”480″ height=”240″ frameborder=”0″ class=”giphy-embed” allowfullscreen]